 Some vimeo.com videos have a download link that allows you to download the video as a file on your computer.
 If this is the case, use the normal method for inserting a local video file.
-YouTube videos do not have a download link (you may be able to download the video file from youtube by using the service at http://en.savefrom.net - check that this allowed by YouTube and by the owner).
+YouTube videos do not have a download link (you may be able to download the video file from youtube by using a third-party service or program – check that this allowed by YouTube and by the owner).
+[Note: Check these tips for using video in PowerPoint presentations when deciding how to best use any video in your presentation.]
 For YouTube videos or when the video owner has not enabled the download on vimeo.com, you can still use the video in your PowerPoint presentation if the owner permits use in presentations and public viewing.
 The method in this article creates a hyperlink from an image on your PowerPoint slide that starts playing the video in a full browser window on top of the presentation.
 When the browser is closed after the video finishes, the PowerPoint presentation continues.

 Advantages of this method:

 - Does not require a video file to be downloaded or captured